MFarasatZia/my-portfolio-1/README.md

 # Developer Portfolio

 #### Are you struggling to create a professional portfolio website?
 Look no further!
-You can use the Developer Portfolio template and create your very own personalized portfolio today!
+You can use the Developer & DevOps Portfolio template and create your very own personalized portfolio today!
 My website is designed to be user-friendly and easily customizable, making it perfect for both developers and freelancers.

 ---